Trademark Factory® Code of Honor

-We have the best offer on the market already.
+We have the best offer on the market.

-No other firm in the world offers trademarking services with a free comprehensive trademark search, for a single all-inclusive flat fee, with a 100% money-back guarantee.
+No other firm offers brand owners to register their trademarks with a free comprehensive trademark search, for a single all-inclusive flat fee, with a 100% money-back guarantee.

 We don’t break promises.
 Ever.

 If we are falling short on our promise, we send a notification and an apology as soon as possible and do our best to accommodate a workable solution.

 By taking our own promises seriously, we earn the right to expect the same from our clients and contractors.
 This includes the right to expect that our clients will make payments on time, without us having to chase them down.

 6. We continuously review and optimize everything we do.

 We are the best in the world, but we always find ways to get even better.
 That’s why we are the best in the world.